XEQMLabs/xeqm-core/docs/sent-l2-confirmation/sent-confirmations.md

 The first step of the confirmation process is collecting recent L2 state; each Oxen service node regularly queries its L2 provider to request any relevant events from SENT staking smart contract.
-New registrations, unlock requests, and removing nodes from the smart contract all trigger different events that oxend watches for.
+New registrations, unlock requests, and removing nodes from the smart contract all trigger different events that equilibriad watches for.

-As soon as such an event is observed, each oxend adds an L2 service node transaction recording the information into its mempool of pending transactions so that, in general, it knows about the transactions that should be occuring.
+As soon as such an event is observed, each equilibriad adds an L2 service node transaction recording the information into its mempool of pending transactions so that, in general, it knows about the transactions that should be occuring.